dylanPMurphy/djangoDiscuissionQuestions/README.md

 # Wednesday - MVC
    What is MVC, and how does it make our projects more "maintainable"?
 ```
+MVC stands for Model View Controller which separates the key components of Web Applications.
 ```
 # Friday - Looking Forward
 How could we further modularize our code as our app grows?